lscoppitto/docs-v3/docs/reference/api/zstorage/index.md

     - The `sort` parameter with the `-` prefix indicate decreasing order.
     - The `from` parameter cannot be negative.
     - The time range is `start <= timestamp_device < end` .
+    - The `device` parameter can be specified more than one time to filter by multiple devices.

 #### Response